Gavin Robinson hits out at Labour Government in speech to DUP conference

 White House Correspondent

-DUP leader Gavin Robinson has hit out at the Labour government in a speech to DUP members in which he promised a new direction for the party.
+DUP leader Gavin Robinson has hit out at the Government in a speech in which he promised a new direction for the party.

 The East Belfast MP criticised Prime Minister Sir Keir Starmer’s administration for the controversial cut to winter fuel payments and for a funding pause on city and growth deals for Northern Ireland.